hmnaik/hmnaik.github.io/README.md

 ## Recent and upcoming events
 - Finished my 6-week fellowship at Akademie Schloss Solitude.
-- Giving a talk at Oxford brookes university (9th Dec 2022) and Vision group at Oxford University (8th Dec 2022).
+- Giving a talk at Oxford Brookes University (9th Dec 2022) and Vision group at Oxford University (8th Dec 2022).
 - Field trip for project MELA: Feb 2023 - April 2023

 ### CV and publications